 OA was historically thought to be a normal consequence of aging, leading to the term “degenerative joint disease.”
 However, it is now known that OA results from the interaction of multiple influences, including joint integrity, genetics, local inflammation, mechanical forces, and cellular and biochemical processes.
 This leads to

-Rheumatoid arthritis is a chronic inflammatory autoimmune disease characterised by progressive damage of synovial-lined joint.
+Rheumatoid arthritis is a chronic inflammatory autoimmune disease characterised by progressive damage to synovial-lined joint.
 RA can affect any joint, but it is most commonly found in metacarpophalangeal, proximal interphalangeal and metatarsophalangeal joints.
-Symptoms following diagnosis can be but not limited to,
+Symptoms the following diagnosis can be but not limited to,

-Early diagnosis and treatment is critical to ongoing management of the RA according to the National Institute for Health and Care Excellence (NICE)2 as this allows for the degeneration of the joints to be reduced and protected.
+Early diagnosis and treatment are critical to the ongoing management of the RA according to the National Institute for Health and Care Excellence (NICE)2 as this allows for the degeneration of the joints to be reduced and protected.